nadimkobeissi/binkybox/README.md

 ### Incredible Features:

-- Hop from one virtual desktop to another _directly_ using incredible keyboard shortcuts (_Ctrl+Alt+1_, _Ctrl+Alt+2_, etc.)
+- Hop from one virtual desktop to another _directly_ using incredible keyboard shortcuts.
 - See which virtual desktop you're on right now via a system tray icon.
-- Written in RUST!
-WOW!
-NERD POINTS!
-RUST!!!!
-VERY IMPORTANT THAT THIS SOFTWARE BE WRITTEN IN RUST.
-LOOK AT HOW SMART THIS SOFTWARE IS.
-RUST!
-THE ONLY LANGUAGE THAT PEOPLE ARE ALLOWED TO USE OTHERWISE THEY SUCK AT COMPUTER PROGRAMMING.
-RUST!!!
-FERRIS THE FERRIS WHEEL CRAB!!
-RUST!!!!!!!!!!!!!!!
+- Written in Rust, leading to very low (almost nonexistent) background resource usage.

 I may add other features later.